Inflect logo

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct cloud on-ramps in Novokuznetsk, enabling access to 0 cloud regions locally, as of September 2025.
-The nearest major cloud access points are in Moscow.
-Businesses requiring dedicated cloud access typically use private network extensions like PNI or wavelength services to connect to these hubs.
+Direct Cloud On-Ramps There are no direct cloud on-ramps available in Novokuznetsk, enabling access to 0 cloud regions locally as of September 2025.
+Businesses connect to hyperscale cloud providers by procuring private network extensions to primary hubs in Moscow.

 Power Analysis